cybernetisk/internsystem-v2/CONTRIBUTING.md

 ```
 Note that the only difference in the DATABASE_URL between using the dev database and your own database is only the port number, so make sure it is correct before continuing

 Last thing you need to change to be done setting up your database is to generate all the tables the application needs.
-This can be done by running a singe command while standing in the project directory:
+This can be done by running a single command while standing in the project directory:
 ```
 npm run prismapush
 ```